tewarid/docker-meta-raspberrypi/README.md

 ### Enable ADB daemon

-ADB daemon is enabled by default during build.
+ADB daemon is enabled by default.
 To disable USB debugging at build time, remove `USB_DEBUGGING_ENABLED` or set to "0".

 Subsequently, to enable [ADB daemon](https://developer.android.com/studio/command-line/adb) on the device